giansocial/datalake-clima-peru/README.md

 # Climate Data Lake - Peru

 Did you know Peru has 28 of the world's 32 climates according to the Koppen classification?
-In a single country you can find deserts with no rain for decades, rainforests with 4,000 mm of annual rainfall, and cities at 4,300 meters above sea level where the temperature swings 25°C in a single day.
+In Lima it doesn't rain for 8 months a year, Iquitos gets 300 mm of rainfall per month, and in Juliaca the temperature can swing 25°C between dawn and afternoon on the same day.
+All in one country.

 I'm Gian Cruz.
+While looking for open climate data sources for Peru, I discovered that Open-Meteo has a free historical archive with daily temperature, precipitation, and wind data for any coordinate on the planet.
+The problem: it's raw data by geographic point, with no regional context.
+You can't directly compare climate behavior across Coast, Highlands, and Jungle, or detect extreme events like frosts or droughts because there's no classification above the raw data point.

-I built this pipeline to capture that climate diversity in a structured data lake.
-It consumes the Open-Meteo public API for 26 Peruvian cities, stores data in Parquet format partitioned by region and city, and generates metrics for thermal amplitude, climate classification, and extreme event detection across the Coast, Highlands, and Jungle regions.
+What I built is a data lake that extracts daily climate data for 26 Peruvian cities via the Open-Meteo API, organizes it in Parquet partitioned by natural region and city, computes thermal amplitude, monthly averages, rain days, and automatically detects extreme events (heat waves, frosts, atypical rainfall).
+Each city gets a climate classification by month.

+The result: Puno shows a 40% increase in frost events over the last decade.
+Cusco has the country's highest thermal amplitude (25°C difference in a single day).
+And extreme rainfall on the northern coast clusters in the same months as El Nino events, with precipitation peaks 8x above the monthly average.

+If you want to explore the climate data or have ideas about connecting this with agricultural production or disaster risk, the code is right here.

 ## Quick start